gautham-hegde/RepData_PeerAssessment1/PA1_template.md

 ## Inputing missing values

-### Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)
+*1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)*

 ```r
 sum(is.na(activity$steps))